Pac1226/Loan-Qualifier-Application/README.md

-# Peter Lieberman | Challenge 2 | Loan Qualifier Application
+# Peter Lieberman | Loan Qualifier Application

 The following document is a technical summary of a modular application built for "FinTech Lending Startup" that collects loan information from applicants to identify a list loans they qualify for.